• Skip to primary navigation

 How to get to Machu Picchu

 There are only two ways to get to the Machu Picchu Ruins; hike the Inca Trail, or take the train to Aguas Calientes.
-We took the train which was a nice scenic ride.

 The three people who hiked the Inca Trail got off before our stop to meet their guide and begin their scheduled hike, meeting us at the end of the day at our hotel.
-I thought it was great that G Adventures made it so convenient for some to hike and others to just tour the Ruins, especially for multi-generational families.

 Where to Stay Near Machu Picchu

-Though the Belmond Sanctuary Lodge is the most convenient place to stay when you're visiting Machu Picchu - it's practically next door - rooms begin at $1,400 per night, pricey for most of us!
-Our group spent a night at the Hotel Taypikala Machu Picchu and then moved to Hotel Taypikala Cusco so we could explore the city.
-Both hotels were convenient and nice properties.
+Though the Belmond Sanctuary Lodge is the most convenient place to stay when you’re visiting Machu Picchu – it’s practically next door – rooms begin at $1,400 per night, pricey for most of us!

-I heard talk about the number of people being limited even further as far as visitors to Machu Picchu.
-As I've seen with other sacred ruins around the world, if they aren't protected, they won't be there for generations to come.
+As I’ve seen with other sacred ruins around the world, if they aren’t protected, they won’t be there for generations to come.

 If Machu Picchu is on your bucket list, start making plans now.
 I joined a G Adventures group and toured Lima, Urubamba, Cusco, and Machu Picchu.
 Check out the tours available for Peru on the G Adventures site.

-National Geographic partners with G Adventures on some of the tours, including the one I was on.
 Search by activity level to see which tours are a good fit for you.
-You'll see there are tours all over the world, including tours for families, and even special groups for 18-30 year-olds who want a little more adventure.
-There really is something for everyone.
+You’ll see there are tours all over the world, including tours for families.

 Now that you know the best time to visit Machu Picchu, are you thinking about going to Peru?
 What are you planning for your next vacation?
-Share in the comments.
-I'm always looking for new adventures!

-Click HERE to save this TRAVEL idea to Pinterest!
+Click here to save this TRAVEL idea to Pinterest!

 It's important to know the best time to visit Machu Picchu.
 It's a long journey for most of us and you'll want to be able to have the experience of a lifetime.